cheran99/Azure-Multi-Tier-App/README.md

 Ensure the `backend` files in the `Azure-Multi-Tier-App` repository include the following:
 - `app.py`
 - `requirements.txt`
+- `templates/index.html`
+- `static/style.css`

-On the same terminal in PowerShell, navigate to the cloned GitHub repository, and then to the `backend` directory using the following command:
+On the same terminal in PowerShell, navigate to the cloned GitHub repository and then to the `backend` directory using the following command:
 ```
 cd "Azure-Multi-Tier-App/backend"
 ```